-If you were declined for life insurance due to cancer, read this – Denied Life Insurance
+If you’ve been declined, read this first – Denied Life Insurance

 Can you get life insurance if cancer has returned?

-A recurrence is the most complicated medical history to get approved with underwriting, as many factors are considered, including:
+Recurrence is the most complicated medical history to get through underwriting, as many factors are considered:

 - Type – What type of cancer did you originally have?